 - DPP® HIV-Syphilis: The Chembio DPP® HIV/Syphilis Assay is a rapid, multiplex test for the detection of antibodies to HIV and to Treponema pallidum (TP) bacteria (the causative agent of syphilis).
-The product was successfully launched in Mexico during 2014, and recently received approval for commercial use by the Brazilian regulatory agency, Agência Nacional de Vigilância Sanitária (ANVISA).
+The product was successfully launched in Mexico during 2014, and received approval for commercial use by the Brazilian regulatory agency, Agência Nacional de Vigilância Sanitária (ANVISA).
 The DPP® HIV-Syphilis Assay is the only POC test cleared for commercialization in Brazil for rapid, POC detection of both HIV 1/2 and syphilis.
 Chembio developed this novel combination assay to address the growing concern among public health officials regarding co-infection rates of HIV and syphilis as well as mother-to-child transmission (MTCT) of HIV and syphilis.
-Studies are in progress to evaluate a version of this test that has been developed for the US market, to meet the performance requirements for a combination test, including a "reverse" algorithm that is currently in clinical use in the United States for syphilis testing.
-Preliminary results of this pre-clinical field evaluation are encouraging - DPP® HIV Ag/Ab Assay: DPP® HIV Multiplex Antigen-Antibody "Fourth Generation" Assay: Development work continues on a DPP® HIV multiplex test that is being designed to detect acute (early stage) HIV infection by means of detecting P24 antigen, as well as antibodies, to HIV1/2, in whole blood samples.
+Studies are in progress to evaluate a version of this test under development for the US market.
+This version is designed to meet the performance requirements for the "reverse" algorithm that is currently in clinical use in the United States for syphilis testing.
+We are completing our pre-clinical work for this product, and have initiated activities for U.S. clinical site selection. - DPP® HIV Ag/Ab Assay: DPP® HIV Multiplex Antigen-Antibody "Fourth Generation" Assay Development work continues on a DPP® HIV multiplex test that is being designed to detect acute (early stage) HIV infection by means of detecting P24 antigen, as well as antibodies to HIV1/2, in whole blood samples.
 In February 2015, we signed an agreement to secure a critical raw material source with a supplier, and we continue progress to optimize the design to meet or exceed the target specifications of product that is commercially available on the market.